 - Fixed rate deals are usually subject to a dual fuel discount.

-- Some longer term fixed tariffs may come with rewards in the form of high street vouchers or smart tech for your home.
+- Some longer term fixed tariffs may include some rewards in the form of high street vouchers or smart tech for your home.

 The Disadvantages of a fixed rate energy plan